iribelousova/PythonConnectorEuromod/docs/source/_templates/autoapi/index.rst

 API Reference
 =============

-This reference guide lists the main public objects of the Euromod Connector package.
+This reference documentation details the public objects of the Euromod Connector package.
+For a complete documentation please refer to the Euromod Connector User Guide.
-The `euromod.core` module contains most of the public classes of the library.
-It provides useful functionalities that allow the user to interact with EUROMOD [#f1]_ and run simulations.
-The `euromod.container` module defines a storage class for the model objects accessible by indexing.

-Please, refer to the `User Guide <https://euromod-web.jrc.ec.europa.eu/>`_ and `Examples <https://euromod-web.jrc.ec.europa.eu/>`_ for futher readings.
+For futher readings on the tax-benefit microsimulation model EUROMOD please visit the official `web-site <https://euromod-web.jrc.ec.europa.eu/>`_.  [#f1]_

 .. toctree::
    :titlesonly: